 Get your sausage and fancy cocktails fix at this super cool hotel and hostel combo where I also had the pleasure to stay (read my full review here).
 The main vegan option is a barley and kidney bean sausage (from Bulsur, you can find them in some grocery stores also) served with curly fries, fresh salad and coconut creamed kale.
 There are a couple more vegan options, a raw vegan cake, a great selection of wine and craft beer and a resident mixologist who will prepare all the libations your heart desires.
 Happy hour specials and live music on many nights from 4pm to 8pm.

-This is a lovely place to come and hang with a nice crowd of locals and expats who gather around the open kitchen for what is possibly the best brunch in town.
+This is a lovely place to come and hang with a nice crowd of locals and expats who gather around the open kitchen for what is possibly the best vegan brunch Reykjavik has.
 The vegan brunch option is a surprise from the chef – I was served a massive slab of their amazing freshly baked bread with pesto, roasted veggies, spinach, avocado, pickled onions and a side of potatoes.
 It was really delicious!
 The weekday menu features a vegan sandwich with marinated eggplant, grilled peppers and arugula pesto, and there is also one vegan salad option.
 Lovely freshly baked bread that you can also buy by the loaf.
 Strong coffee.
-Hells yeah.
+A solid Reykjavik vegan option.

 Fab Indian eatery in the downtown core with a beautiful interior and very reasonable prices.
 There is no MSG, no preservatives, and no sugar used, and everything marked with a V is either vegan or veganizeable.
 The onion pakoda was a delicious, light and crispy way to start the meal.
 The main star of the show, the thali, is offered in a fully vegan version, but there is also the Indian coconut carrot soup, gun powder masala fries and a few more sides to pick from.
 The staff is friendly and knowledgeable and the branding is super cool.
 Spot on.